-- 2.1 Citizenship plays a key role in helping students to value cultural diversity in our society and to prevent racism. - 2.2 Aspects of the citizenship programme make explicit links with ethnic and cultural diversity ensuring that students acquire and apply knowledge and understanding about - the legal and human rights and responsibilities underpinning society - the diversity of national, regional, religious and ethnic identities in the United Kingdom and the need for mutual respect and understanding - the importance of resolving conflict - the world as a global community and the political, economic, environmental and social implications of this and the role of the EU, the Commonwealth and the United Nations. - 2.3 Specific topics in the PSHE programme are identified as contributing to the teaching of cultural diversity but staff should also take the opportunity to draw on relevant issues as they arise within the programme as a whole.
+- 2.1 Citizenship plays a key role in helping students to value cultural diversity in our society and to prevent racism. - 2.2 Aspects of the citizenship Programme through PSHE make explicit links with ethnic and cultural diversity ensuring that students acquire and apply knowledge and understanding about - the legal and human rights and responsibilities underpinning society - the diversity of national, regional, religious and ethnic identities in the United Kingdom and the need for mutual respect and understanding - the importance of resolving conflict - the world as a global community, and its institutions, and the political, economic, environmental and social implications of this - 2.3 Specific topics in the PSHE Programme are identified as contributing to the teaching of cultural diversity but staff should also take the opportunity to draw on relevant issues as they arise within the Programme.

-3. Work-related learning
+3. Work-related learning and the economy

-In order to fully prepare students for life outside of school and promote active participation within society, citizenship includes learning about the world of work and students' real and potential contribution to the economy.
-Careers education and guidance is concerned with helping students prepare for their role as learners and workers and is part of the school's PSHE programme.
+To fully prepare students for life outside of school and promote active participation within society, citizenship includes learning about the world of work and students' real and potential contribution to the economy.
+Careers education and guidance is concerned with helping students prepare for their role as learners and workers and is part of the school's PSHE Programme 'Living in the Wider World'.